KeaCluster/react-starter-guide/Part4.md

 ### Usage and compatibility

-The usage you have for the components are more dependent of the type of app you're building. nd if they will do the trick for you.
+The usage you have for the components depend of the app you're building.
 Remember to always measure twice before cutting, and keep things simple.
-This basically means to evaluate all the options at your disposal before interating them.
+This basically means to evaluate all the options at your disposal before integrating.

-If your app is a simpler web site with little to zero dynamic content and is more of a showcase/portfolio, perhaps neither `React` nor `MUI` is a good option. `React` is an amazing library, however where it really shines is in applications that will probably scale up or have internal logic dependant on external non-controlled events/resources such as user events, inputs, API calls, etc...
+If your app is a simple web site with zero or minimal dynamic content and works as a showcase/portfolio, perhaps neither `React` nor `MUI` is a good option.

+`React` is an amazing library, however where it really shines is inside applications that will probably scale up or have internal logic depend on external non-controlled events/resources such as user-events, API calls, etc...